markqvist/RNode_Firmware/Console/source/builds/handheld.md

 If you need to extract the firmware from an existing RNode, run the following command:

 ```
-rnodeconf --extract-firmware /dev/ttyUSB0
+rnodeconf --extract
 ```

-Remember to replace `/dev/ttyUSB0` with the port the RNode is actually connected to.
-If `rnodeconf` finds a working RNode on the specified port, it will extract and save the firmware from the device for later use.
-You can then run the auto-installer with the `--no-check` and `--fw-version`options to use the locally extracted file:
+If `rnodeconf` finds a working RNode, it will extract and save the firmware from the device for later use.
+You can then run the auto-installer with the `--use-extracted` option to use the locally extracted file:

 ```
-rnodeconf --autoinstall --no-check --fw-version 1.55
+rnodeconf --autoinstall --use-extracted
 ```

-Make sure to replace the version number with the one that actually matches the extracted firmware.
+This also works for updating the firmware on existing RNodes, so you can extract a newer firmware from one RNode, and deploy it onto other RNodes using the same method.
+Just use the `--update` option instead of `--autoinstall`.

 ### <a name="assembly"></a>Step 7: Assembly